 THE SOLUTION FOR DATA

-The latest generation of LTO technology provides up to 15 Terabytes* of compressed storage per cassette, which is larger than most competing technologies and more than twice the compressed capacity of the previous generation.
-It also holds 6 Terabytes of non-compressed data, meaning that you can store up to 800HD movies per cartridge.
+The latest generation of LTO technology provides up to 30 Terabytes* of compressed storage per cassette, which is larger than most competing technologies and twice the compressed capacity of the previous generation.

 LTO technology is an “open” format, meaning that many different competing companies are producing LTO drives and LTO cartridges that are compatible with each other.
-Each generation is also compatible with the two previous generations, so you know that you’ll be able to make the most of your investment as technology needs change.
+Each generation is also compatible with its previous generation, so you know that you’ll be able to make the most of your investment as technology needs change.

 Tape is one of the most reliable solutions available.
 In fact, LTO technology delivers a better bit error rate than disk, so you can have the confidence that your data is there when you need it.